Azure-Samples/contoso-real-estate/packages/contoso-real-estate-testing/README.md

 # Application Tests

-The included [Playwright](https://playwright.dev/) smoke test will hit the ToDo app web endpoint, create, and delete an item.
+The included [Playwright](https://playwright.dev/) smoke test will test the Contoso web apps and APIs.

 ## Run Tests